 You will want to plan out when you want to make bread.
 This is not a quick, whip it up an hour before dinner kind of bread… although if you need that, I got you covered in my quick one hour bread recipe.

 Sourdough is a long process.
-You can start it early in the morning, but its usually best to start the day before.
+You can start it early in the morning, but it’s usually best to start the day before.

-First, you will want to start around noon the day before you want to make your bread.
-Feed your starter and let her get all bubbly and happy.
-After dinner in the evening, scoop a small spoonful of your starter into a cup of water.
+When you twirl the jar around you should see the webbing and bubbles from all sides.
+Scoop a small spoonful of your starter into a cup of water.
 If she floats, it is ready to use!
-Mix your water and starter, flour and salt.
+Mix your water and starter than add in flour.
 Keep your hands wet so the dough is less sticky.
-When all the ingredients are combined, let the dough rest for 15 minutes.
+When all the ingredients are combined, let the dough rest for 30 minutes.

 The Next Morning